This page contains affiliate links. Please read our disclosure for more info.

 I highly recommend having dinner here, ideally on your first night as you might not have the energy after a day wine tasting.
 Bookings are recommended, especially in summer.
-Arbour is closed on Sundays and Mondays.
+Arbour is currently open for dinner Wednesday to Saturday.

 Otherwise, places to eat dinner in Renwick are limited to a few pubs and a takeaway.
 There’s also a supermarket if you want to self-cater.
 On our second night we had average pizza and curly fries in the beer garden at Cork & Keg.
 It was fine after a day drinking but no match for Arbour’s excellence.

 Treat yourself to a few bottles of your favourite wine from the tastings—you won’t regret it.
 Bottles of Sauvignon Blanc cost around NZ $22-26.

 Bikes come equipped with saddlebags, so bottles are easy to carry (we managed five bottles!).
 Bike2Wine can always pick you up if you get too loaded down.

 In the centre of Blenheim is the Makana Chocolate Shop where you can enjoy free tastings and pick up some gifts and treats.
 It’s a good stop on the way to Picton.

 We loved all their handmade treats, but the chocolate-dipped cherries were our favourites.

 We visited six Marlborough cellar doors on a five hour DIY cycling tour.

 Our favourites were Forrest and Bladen for the Sauvignon Blanc and overall tasting experience and No.1 for the bubbly.

 Forrest was only a 15-minute cycle from our B&B on a quiet bike path.
 It was the most relaxing wine tasting we did on bean bag chairs in their garden.